-Visual anthropology, film studies, queer studies, social movements, human-environment relations, shamanism, actor-networks of film production, sound in film, cinematic creation of empathy, radical hope approaches to research
+Visual anthropology, film studies, queer studies, social movements, human-environment relations, actor-networks of film production, sound in film, cinematic creation of empathy, radical hope approaches to research

 Southeast Asia (especially Indonesia and Thailand)

 Rosalia Namsai Engchuan is a social anthropologist and filmmaker working with audio visual media creators in Southeast Asia.
 She holds an MA in Modern South- and Southeast Asian Studies from Humboldt University, Berlin and a BA in Asian Studies and Management from HTWG, Konstanz.

 Rosalia's PhD project explores the inter-mediated relations between the state and its citizens in a climate of technological innovation, democratization, increasingly orthodox interpretations of Islam, environmental and post industrial crisis and capitalism in contemporary Indonesia through an ethnographic examination of the cinematic practices of komunitas film (film communities) in Indonesia.